-An Alpine Symphony, Richard Strauss' last and largest tone poem, uses every vibrant color in the orchestral palette to depict 24 glorious hours atop the Austrian Alps.
+An Alpine Symphony, Richard Strauss' last and largest tone poem, uses every vibrant color in the orchestral palette to depict 24 glorious hours atop the Bavarian Alps.
 His Four Last Songs approach his own mortality with wisdom, beauty and grace.

 Presented 1 hour prior to each performance in the S. Mark Taper Foundation Auditorium.